cmb347827/easybank-landing-page-master/README.md

 - I had some trouble with the intro SVGs and from my research, probably because they have the same IDs.
 I had first added the SVGs embedded inline into the html file.
   I read that for the SVGs to be responsive the width/height need to be removed from the SVG tag and to only use viewBox with width/height values.
   And for the IDs not to clash I should embed the SVGs either using `<img>` or `<object>`
+- Then I also had trouble with SVGs again when I wanted to use flex to place items center or to the start based on screensize.
+  I found a stackoverflow post that explained it was because my svg has no internal width/height

 ### Continued development